Upgrade DH

 WS 4, Sesja 1 - Sesja szkoleniowa na temat efektywnej regionalnej logistyki biomasy i infrastruktury: Wprowadzenie do wyzwań związanych z logistyką biomasy

-7 września 2023 | 09:00-12:00 AM CEST | Online
+7 września 2023 | 09:00-12:00 CEST | Online

 Wprowadzenie